benmarte/astro-keycloak-example/README.md

 ![Create Realm](./public/10.png)

 You should now be able to login to the astro app using the username and password you just created in keycloak.

-Here is a quick video of the whole process.